CiscoDevNet/intersight-powershell/docs/Set-IntersightWorkspaceFolder.md

 ```

 ### -Name
-A unique name for the catalog.
+The name for this folder.
+You can have multiple versions of the folder with the same name.
+Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.) or an underscore (_).

 ```yaml
 Type: string